TheGoodDevil00/Marut_FCU/README.md

 * **Gyroscope Interface (MPU6050/MPU9250)**: Integration of IMU for angular rate data to detect and correct roll, pitch, and yaw using high-frequency readings and filtering.
 * **3-input PID Stabilization Code**: Optimized PID system using gyroscope data to stabilize the quadcopter across all rotational axes with tuned gains.
-* **Quad Control Surface Algorithms**: Algorithms converting desired maneuvers into differential thrust commands for each motor, coordinating with PID stabilization for stable and controllable flight.
+* **Quad Control Surface Algorithms**: Algorithms converting desired maneuvers into differential thrust commands for each motor, coordinating with PID stabilization for stable and controllable flight. <- We are here right now

 ## License